verrazzano/docs/content/en/docs/examples/hello-helidon/_index.md

 ## Deploy the Hello World Helidon application

-This example is a Helidon-based service that returns a “Hello World” response when invoked.
-The application configuration uses the default, microprofile properties file.

 1. Create a namespace for the application and add a label identifying the namespace as managed by Verrazzano.
    ```